-General
+General.

-The Company is the largest distributor of healthcare products and services to office-based healthcare practitioners in the combined North American and European markets.
-The Company has operations in the United States, Canada, Mexico, the United Kingdom, the Netherlands, Belgium, Germany, France, the Republic of Ireland, Austria and Spain.
-The Company sells products and services to over 250,000 customers, primarily dental practices and dental laboratories, as well as physician practices, veterinary clinics and institutions.
-In 1997, the Company sold products to over 70% of the estimated 100,000 dental practices in the United States.
-The Company believes that there is strong awareness of the "Henry Schein" name among office-based healthcare practitioners due to its more than 60 years of experience in distributing healthcare products.
-Through its comprehensive catalogs and other direct sales and marketing programs, the Company offers its customers a broad product selection of both branded and private brand products that include approximately 55,000 stock keeping units ("SKUs") in North America and approximately 50,000 SKUs in Europe at published prices that the Company believes are below those of many of its competitors.
-The Company also offers various value-added products and services, such as practice management software.
-As of December 27, 1997, the Company has sold over 26,000 dental practice management software systems, more than any of its competitors.
+The Company is the largest direct marketer of healthcare products and services to office-based healthcare practitioners in the combined North American and European markets.
+The Company has operations in the United States, Canada, the United Kingdom, The Netherlands, Belgium, Germany, France, the Republic of Ireland and Spain, and sells products and services to over 230,000 office-based healthcare practitioners in North America and Europe, primarily dental practices and dental laboratories, as well as physician practices, veterinary clinics and institutions.
+In 1996, the Company sold products to over 65% of the estimated 100,000 dental practices in the United States.
+The Company believes that there is strong awareness of the Henry Schein name among office-based healthcare practitioners due to its more than 60 years of experience in distributing healthcare products.

+Through its comprehensive catalogs and other direct sales and marketing programs, Schein offers its customers a broad product selection of both branded and private brand products which include approximately 50,000 stock keeping units ("SKUs") in North America and approximately 40,000 SKUs in Europe at published prices that Schein believes are below those of many of its competitors.
+Schein also offers various value-added products and services, such as practice management software.
+As of December